rixx/books.rixx.de/data/reviews/white-squirrel/the-arithmancer/index.md

   date_read:
   - 2021-01-03
   rating: 3
+related_books:
+  - book: white-squirrel/lady-archimedes
+    text: The next book in the series
 ---

 Honestly decent Harry Potter fanfic: Hermione starts out a math genius and things escalate.
 Good writing, a bunch of